 - Itemize deductions — If your mortgage interest, state taxes, and charitable giving exceed the standard deduction, itemizing may save you more.

 - Harvest tax losses — Sell losing investments to offset capital gains and reduce taxable income by up to $3,000 per year.
+See our capital gains tax calculator for details.

 - Use tax-advantaged accounts — Traditional IRA contributions may be deductible depending on your income and employer plan coverage.
+See our IRA withdrawal rules for retirement account strategies.

 Historical Tax Bracket Changes